-For the MMEHT Plan, there was a change in the discount rate from 3.44% to 4.10% per GASB 75 discount rate selection.
+For the MMEHT Plan, there was a change in the discount rate from 4.10% to 2.74% per GASB 75 discount rate selection.
+The repeal of the "Cadillac Tax" was reflected in this valuation by removing the previously planned excise tax.